-- (4) the total amount of money received from the State of Texas for the provision of guardianship services; - (5) the amount of money received from any other public source, including a county or the federal government, for the provision of guardianship services, reported by source, and the total amount of money received from those public sources; - (6) whether the private professional guardian was removed as a guardian by the court or resigned as a guardian in a particular case, and, if so, a description of the circumstances causing the removal or resignation, the style of the suit, the docket number, and the court having jurisdiction over the proceeding; - (7) reaffirmation of Rule 7.2(b)(6) and (7); and - (8) a copy of the private professional guardian's application for a certificate of registration with each county clerk required by Section 1104.302 of the Estates Code. - (g) Not later than January 31 of each year, the Department of Aging and Disability Services Guardianship Program must provide to the Commission a statement containing: - (1) the name, address, and telephone number of each department employee who is or will be providing guardianship services to a ward or proposed ward on behalf of the department; and - (2) the name of each county in which each employee named in (1) is providing or is authorized to provide those services. - (h) Information that must be submitted under (e), (f), and (g) must be submitted on appropriate forms and in the manner determined by the Commission.
+- (4) the total amount of money received from the State of Texas for the provision of guardianship services; - (5) the amount of money received from any other public source, including a county or the federal government, for the provision of guardianship services, reported by source, and the total amount of money received from those public sources; - (6) whether the private professional guardian was removed as a guardian by the court or resigned as a guardian in a particular case, and, if so, a description of the circumstances causing the removal or resignation, the style of the suit the docket number and the court having jurisdiction over the proceeding; - (7) reaffirmation of Rule 7.2(b)(6) and (7); and - (8) a copy of the private professional guardian's application for a certificate of registration with each county clerk required by Section 1104.302 of the Estates Code. - (g) Not later than January 31 of each year. the Health and Human Services Commission Office of Guardianship must provide to the Commission a statement containing: - (1) the name, address. and telephone number of each employee who is or will be providing guardianship services to a ward or proposed ward on behalf of the Office of Guardianship; - (2) the name of each county in which each employee named in (1) is providing or is authorized to provide those services; and - (3) the total number of wards who receive guardianship services from the Office of Guardianship. - (h) Information that must be submitted under (e), (f), and (g) must be submitted on appropriate forms and in the manner determined by the Commission.